QualiSystems/devguide_source/_posts/2016-06-27-customizing-driver-commands.md

 * [Adding categories](#customizing_categories)
 * [Orchestration only commands](#customizing_orchestration_only_commands)

-If you haven't done some already it is recommended to go through the [Getting Started](/devguide/tut/getting-started.html) walkthrough before continuing to get a better understanding of the overall process of creating and using a shell.
-We also assume you've gone through the steps described in the [Setting up the development IDE](/devguide/set/setting-up-the-development-ide) section of this guide.
+If you haven't done some already it is recommended to go through the [Getting Started](/devguide/tut/getting-started.html) tutorial before continuing to get a better understanding of the overall process of creating and using a shell.
+We also assume you've gone through the steps described in the [Setting Up the Development IDE](/devguide/set/setting-up-the-development-ide) section of this guide.

 <a name="setting_up"></a>

 ### Setting up

 We'll start by creating a new shell that we'll use in this example.
-In the [Getting Started](/devguide/tut/getting-started.html) walkthrough we used the ShellFoundry CLI tool to generate a working shell to get started quickly.
+In the [Getting Started](/devguide/tut/getting-started.html) tutorial we used the ShellFoundry CLI tool to generate a working shell to get started quickly.
 In this section we'll also be using the ShellFoundry to create an example shell, only this time we'll use a different project template.
-The _base-empty_ template is similar to the default template we've used previously only it doesn't contain any example driver functions.
+The _resource-clean_ template is similar to the default template we've used previously only it doesn't contain any example driver functions.
 This will make it easier for us to really go through the experience of starting from a clean slate.

 From the command line, navigate to a folder under which you'll want the new shell to be created and type in the following:
 {% highlight bash %}
-shellfoundry new customization-example --template=base-empty
+shellfoundry new customization-example --template=resource-clean cd customization_example
 {% endhighlight %}

-This will create a new project with an empty driver.
+A new project with an empty driver is created.

 Lets start by creating a function we can experiment on.
 Open the driver file.
 The file is named _driver.py_ and is located in the _src_ folder of the shell project.
 Add the following function to the shell driver class and save it: